<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1960181384305267&amp;ev=PageView&amp;noscript=1">

 The same report finds that Millennials, more than any other group, factor in benefits like health and wellness programs in deciding whether to take or remain in a job.
 This is consistent with the HealthEdge survey on desired benefits from health plans.

-And among those incentives and programs for healthy behaviors, it has been proven that cash rewards do not have a sustained impact on life habits.
+And among those healthy incentive programs, it has been proven that cash rewards do not have a sustained impact on life habits.
 Incentives such as gift cards for healthy habits make a long-lasting difference, helping to contain costs of healthcare, improve overall health outcomes and boost employee engagement all at the same time.

 A special thank-you to our guest Health & Wellness writer Harry Merkin of HealthEdge.